-To bridge this performance disparity, prior research has explored strategies such as pre-training~\citep{CodeS} and post-training~\citep{SENSE} to equip LLMs with domain-specific knowledge.
-However, NL2SQL tasks present unique challenges.
-Natural language queries often contain multiple objectives, which may be explicit (directly corresponding to query results) or implicit (e.g., conditions for filtering results) and are not always directly mappable to the database schema.
-These characteristics make it exceedingly \textit{difficult for LLMs to effectively solve complex NL2SQL tasks in a single step}.
+To improve the performance of small-scale public LLMs, prior research has explored strategies such as pre-training~\citep{CodeS} and post-training~\citep{SENSE} to equip LLMs with domain-specific knowledge.
+However, NL2SQL tasks pose unique challenges.
+Natural language queries frequently encompass multiple objectives, which may be explicit (directly corresponding to query results) or implicit (e.g., conditions for filtering results), and these objectives are not always directly aligned with the underlying database schema.
+Such characteristics render it particularly \textbf{difficult for LLMs to effectively address complex NL2SQL tasks in a single step}.
 A promising direction, therefore, lies in decomposing complex NL2SQL problems into a sequence of simpler subproblems, thereby alleviating overall solution complexity.

-A promising approach to address this complexity is task decomposition, which involves breaking down a complex NL2SQL query into simpler subtasks, as illustrated in Fig.\ref{fig:teaser}.
-Recent research\citep{wei2022chain} has demonstrated that multi-step reasoning methods, such as the ``\texttt{Let's think step by step}'' strategy~\citep{kojima2022large}, can significantly enhance LLM performance on natural language processing (NLP) tasks through task decomposition.

-Building on this idea, we propose a task decomposition framework to tackle complex NL2SQL queries by dividing them into multiple, simpler subtasks.
-Preliminary experiments (as shown in Fig.~\ref{fig:pre-experiments}) validate this approach: when subtasks are manually provided to the LLM, performance improves significantly (30.4\%$\uparrow$), underscoring the potential of task decomposition for enhancing NL2SQL performance.
-However, when the LLM itself is tasked with decomposing complex queries, performance gains are marginal (3.4\%$\uparrow$), highlighting the need to improve LLMs' task decomposition capabilities for NL2SQL.

-Inspired by recent advancements~\citep{Deepseek-r1,xie2024monte} that leverage reinforcement learning (RL)~\citep{RLHF} to enhance LLM reasoning in multi-step tasks, we propose \underline{Lear}ning \underline{N}L2SQL with \underline{A}ST-guided \underline{T}ask Decomposition (\TheName{}).
-This novel RL-based algorithm is designed to improve LLMs' task decomposition capabilities, thereby enhancing their ability to parse complex SQL queries.
-Specifically, \TheName{} introduces methodologies for the three foundational RL processes—training data synthesis, model training, and inference—by incorporating the following innovations: